Category: Real Estate News

 It’s a Weird, Weird World of Real Estate Out There

 Texas real estate can be pretty weird.
-In the rest of the country, for example, the idea of paying a seller a small fee in exchange for giving the potential buyers a window of time in which they can just change their fickle minds and walk away scot-free (the “option period”) sounds insane.
-Personally, I […]
+In the rest of the country, for example, the idea of paying a seller a small fee in exchange for giving the potential […]

 Read More of It’s a Weird, Weird World of Real Estate Out There >>